 Interlibrary Loan (ILL)

-Interlibrary Loan (ILL) provides EFSC students, faculty and staff access to materials that are not available at the EFSC Libraries or from any Florida college libraries.
+Interlibrary Loan (ILL) provides EFSC students, faculty, and staff access to materials that are not available at the EFSC Libraries or from any Florida college libraries.
+ILL is not for EFSC retirees; they must use their local library.
 ILLiad is the electronic system used for ILL.
 Requests for ILL must be submitted from a user's ILLiad account.

 Once you set up an ILLiad account, you may log in and use the account to do the following: